How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink, oval, biconvex, coated tablet debossed with "LS" over "5" on the unscored side and nothing on the scored side contains 5 mg lisinopril.
+Each pink, oval, biconvex, coated tablet debossed with "LS" over "5" on the unscored side and nothing on the scored side contains 5 mg of lisinopril.
 Nonmedicinal ingredients: dibasic calcium phosphate anhydrous, hydroxypropyl methylcellulose, iron oxides, mannitol, magnesium stearate, polyethylene glycol, pregelatinized starch, and titanium dioxide.

-Each pink, oval, biconvex, coated tablet debossed with "LS" over "10" on one side and nothing on the other side contains 10 mg lisinopril.
+Each pink, oval, biconvex, coated tablet debossed with "LS" over "10" on one side and nothing on the other side contains 10 mg of lisinopril.
 Nonmedicinal ingredients: dibasic calcium phosphate anhydrous, hydroxypropyl methylcellulose, iron oxides, mannitol, magnesium stearate, polyethylene glycol, pregelatinized starch, and titanium dioxide.

-Each deep pink, oval, biconvex, coated tablet debossed with "LS" over "20" on one side and nothing on other side contains 20 mg lisinopril.
+Each deep pink, oval, biconvex, coated tablet debossed with "LS" over "20" on one side and nothing on other side contains 20 mg of lisinopril.
 Nonmedicinal ingredients: dibasic calcium phosphate anhydrous, hydroxypropyl methylcellulose, iron oxides, mannitol, magnesium stearate, polyethylene glycol, pregelatinized starch, and titanium dioxide.